Stampin’ Up! Wildlife Wonder for the Inkin’ Krew Blog Hop

 Stampin’ Up! products used in this project:

 Stampin’ Up!
-Sweet Songbirds for the Inkin’ Krew Blog Hop
+Sentimental Park for the Inkin’ Krew Blog Hop

-Good morning!
-Welcome to the November Inkin’ Krew Team Blog Hop!
-The theme for this month’s hop is “Celebrate!” and I used the cute Stampin’ Up!
-Sweet Songbirds bundle to share my Winter celebrations!
-You can find the supplies I used at the bottom of my post along with the sizes of cardstock used.
+Good Morning!
+Welcome to the December Inkin’ Krew Team Blog Hop!
+The theme for this month’s hop is “Celebrate” and I used the Stampin’ Up!
+Sentimental Park stamp set with the beautiful new Flight and Airy Sale-A-Bration designer series paper that will be available on January 4, 2024.
+You can find the supplies I used along with card stock cuts at the bottom of my post.

 On With The Hop!
-Click on the Next Blog button to move forward to Tara Carpenter project or click the Previous Blog button to move back to see the project that Terry Lynn Bright created.
+Click on the Next Blog button to move forward to Nel Thames’ project or click the Previous Blog button to move back to see the project that Terry Lynn Bright created.

 If you get lost along the way, here are the participants for the hop: